-While I am always on the lookout for good nettle recipes, I keep coming back to this one.
-I first made nettle pasta in 2010, and it has become one of my favorite dishes for early springtime.
-(All of you in the rest of the country, where snow and ice reign in February, go ahead and flip me the bird now.
-Get it over with.)
+While I am always on the lookout for good nettle recipes, I keep coming back to nettle pasta.
+I first made this pretty green pasta in 2010, and it has become one of my favorite dishes for early springtime.

 This particular nettle pasta is called strettine.
 It is a springtime favorite in Emilia Romagna, which is north of Rome and lies in the agricultural heartland of the peninsula; this is where you get that amazing parmigiano cheese and bolognese sauce we all love.

 Strettine is a flat, narrow pasta enriched with eggs and chopped nettles — young nettles are loaded with vitamins and act as a spring tonic after eating so much heavy food all winter.
 Spinach is a good substitute.

 To make it, you need to boil the nettles in salty water for a minute or two, then shock in ice water.
 You then chop or puree the nettles to incorporate into the pasta.
 It is important to chop the cooked nettles very well or you will get streaky bits in the noodles.